cemkurulay/Various-PHP-Projects/README.md

 # various-php-projects
 Several small projects that I did while learning back end with PHP.
-Used Materialize CSS for front end.
+//Used Materialize CSS for front end.
 Used MariaDB as database.
 PhpMyAdmin for database management.